-“Ultimately, localization goes a long way to helping companies improve brand awareness and trust,” Omar explains, “which often leads to higher engagement and KPI conversions on translated global sties.”
+"Ultimately, localisation goes a long way to helping companies improve brand awareness and trust," Omar explains, "which often leads to higher engagement and KPI conversions on translated global sties."

 We saw great success with this approach when we recently helped a global home furniture retailer enter the Moroccan market.
 The company opted to launch its brick-and-mortar retail and online presences into this market at the same time.
 However, its website wasn't transactional; instead, the company relied on the translated site to drive foot traffic, and sales, to the offline retail store.

-"To help maximize this 'online to offline shopping' endeavor, we crafted a localized promotion on the translated site," Omar says.
+"To help maximise this 'online to offline shopping' endeavour, we crafted a localised promotion on the translated site," Omar says.
 "It congratulated local consumers on the Islamic holiday of Eid al-Adha, celebrated after the annual pilgrimage to Mecca.
 It also prompted them to register to receive special offers."